aminhusni/givery_recipe/README.md

 Instructions on how to run the code will be at the end of this Readme.

 ## Author's Comment
 Even though this is a test project, I am using all of the frameworks and ORM engine that I would normally use in a project.
-This practice is done so that such projects can be scaled or expanded in the future as needed. <br><br>
+This practice is done so that such projects can be scaled or expanded in the future as needed. <br>
-uWSGI and Nginx are not used for the sake of simplicity and also, that is what I usually do for projects that are still under development and are not fully deployed. <br><br>
+uWSGI and Nginx are not used for the sake of simplicity and also, that is what I usually do for projects that are still under development and are not fully deployed. <br>
-HTTPS/TLS will also be ignored in this test as it is not a specified requirement. <br><br>
+HTTPS/TLS will also be ignored in this test as it is not a specified requirement. <br>
 Postman API platform software is used, is what I normally use to keep track of my development, testing and later to be converted into the API documentation.

 ## Hidden Cases or Unspecified Specifications